 Design Fundamentals introduces students to the elements of art (line, texture, color, shape and value).
-Students will investigate how these elements can be manipulated using various principles of design to achieve different effects.
-Basic color theory will be covered.
+Students will investigate principles of design, composition and basic color theory in projects incorporating a variety of media.
+Instruction in Adobe Photoshop will also be incorporated into class projects.